-Our Youth Services (YS) programs serve school age, middle school and teen youth in grades 6 -12.
-Fort Hamilton Youth Services' mission is to provide a safe and healthy environment where youth can participate in fun, recreational, educational and age appropriate developmental activities, supervised by trained staff.
-YS programs have on-going partnerships with Boys and Girls Clubs of America (BGCA) and 4-H Clubs.
+Youth Services: Youth Services (YS) programs serve school age, middle school and teen youth in grades 6 - 12.
+YS programs have ongoing partnerships with Boys and Girls Clubs of America (BGCA) and 4"H Clubs.
 Our partnership programs enable us to offer a variety of activities and opportunities to youth.